Motorists in Waterford and Cork caught driving at almost twice the legal speed limit

 As part of National Slow Down Day, gardaí have been checking the speed of drivers on various roads around the country.

-So far, the speeds of 23,275 vehicles have been monitored, and gardaí say they have detected 128 vehicles travelling in excess of the speed limit.
+So far, gardaí have checked the speed of 154,869 vehicles and detected 653 vehicles travelling in excess of the applicable speed limit.

 One motorist was caught driving 97km/h in a 50km/h zone on the Cork to Waterford Road.